-The Patriots Hall of Fame presented by Raytheon announced the launch of its newest exhibit titled, Yes, It’s Still a Dynasty.
+The Patriots Hall of Fame presented Raytheon’s changing exhibit titled, Yes, It’s Still a Dynasty.

 The exhibit closely examines the team’s accomplishments over the past two decades and how those feats compare to other NFL teams.
 Including the postseason, the 2000-2009 (126-52) Patriots and the 2010-present Patriots (135-37) have enjoyed the two winningest decades in NFL history.
 The Patriots have established unprecedented success in the 21st century, winning six Super Bowls, nine AFC Championships and 16 AFC East titles.